AddyLopez/random-rudiment-generator/README.md

 # random-rudiment-generator

- This JavaScript program randomly generates three of the 40 "essential" drum rudiments for me to practice on the drums.
+This JavaScript program randomly generates a list of the 40 "essential" drum rudiments for me to practice on the drums.